 He never lost it.
 When he gave up touring in the late 1950’s, he spun his favorite records on Philadelphia’s WCAU for awhile, but his love of performing prevailed.
 He scored a regular gig singing at the restaurant in his apartment building, the Roasted Pepper in Chalfont.
 For seven years he enjoyed the spotlight there, until the business was sold & its new owners bounced him.

 Harry was devastated — he thought his music career was over at 89.
-Then an old keyboardist friend talked him into hitting the road once more, this time on a much smaller scale: instead of the criss-crossing the country in a tour bus, they’d visit the Philadelphia-area retirement community scene, filing condo lobbies and cafes, playing hits they knew by heart.
+Then an old keyboardist friend talked him into hitting the road once more, this time on a much smaller scale: instead of the criss-crossing the country in a tour bus, they’d visit the Philadelphia-area retirement community scene, filling condo lobbies and cafes, playing hits they knew by heart.

 Five years later, though his buddy’s moved to Florida, the show goes on for Harry.
 He’s got a new accompanist now, with a computer, yet.
 His audiences have been smaller (and less dance-y) these days, but for Harry, performing is time travel.